govau/service-manual/content/service-design-delivery-process/discovery-stage/document-process.md

 - who you talked to and the pain points you heard
 - the user journey map as you understand it at that point
 - any pain points that are out of scope for Alpha stage
-- justification of how you made decisions and the methodology you used
+- justification of how you made decisions and the method you used
 - current benchmarks of service performance
 - how you will measure improvements to the service
 - photos and feedback quotes